Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 The government has made changes to legislation to introduce new permitted development rights.
 This means that you will need to give us prior notification of certain changes of use rather than applying for planning permission.
 These changes of use include change of use from:

-We recommend that you use the Prior approval determination form to notify us in order to ensure that you submit all of the required information.
+If you think that permitted development applies we recommend that you use the Prior approval determination form to notify us in order to ensure that you submit all of the required information.

 We will also take into account any representations received as a result of the consultation and will have regard to the National Planning Policy Framework before making a decision.
 We have 56 days to notify you of one of the following outcomes: